 - North Head Interns will spend 4.5 months based at North Head [Sydney, NSW], with possible trips to one or more of the other NSW sanctuaries.

 Basic self-contained single accommodation is available on site at each sanctuary location.

 The intern will be mentored by a team of experienced ecologists, who will provide on-going assessment throughout the training program.
 At the end of the training program, the intern's progress will be evaluated, and an assessment report provided.

-For more information about the program and details on how to apply, please click on the link - Ecology & Conservation Internship
+For more information about the program, intake dates, enquiry details and details on how to apply, please click on the link - Ecology & Conservation Internship

 Email your up-to-date resume (CV), together with a one page cover letter (all in one document), to email@example.com

-In your letter explain why you wish to apply for an internship and briefly describe how you meet the selection criteria listed above and your preferred intake.
+In your letter explain why you wish to apply for an internship and briefly describe how you meet the selection criteria listed above and your preferred region/s and intake/s.

-- Applicants must be an Australian citizen/permanent resident or have a suitable visa that allows permanent full-time work in Australia, in order to apply for this position.
+- Applicants must be an Australian citizen/permanent resident or have a suitable visa that allows participation in this program, in order to apply for this internship.
 A working-holiday visa is not appropriate.
-Sponsorship is not available.

 - If you apply for this role, AWC will include you in its ongoing updates and communications about its events, activities and fundraising initiatives.
 You may opt out of these communications at any time.